 Kids and Youth Groups

 Thank you for your interest in helping animals!
 Volunteering is a wonderful way to learn, have fun and give back to your community.
 At the Delaware SPCA, you must be 18 years or older to work with or around animals.
-However, there are many other ways to help the animals at our Stanton and Georgetown shelters.
+However, there are many other ways to help the animals at our Georgetown shelter.

 Plan a Fundraiser